bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 The pseudo-potential energy function in the rotation reference frame used for the CR3BP, with $\pi_2 =$ 0.3.
 The five Lagrange points for this system are labeled on the figure.
 :::

 Using this figure, we can get a qualitative sense of the stability of the Lagrange points.
 Imagine that we turn the potential function upside-down, and put a marble on each of the Lagrange points.

 We can see that $L_4$ and $L_5$ are at the bottom of a bowl.
 Slight displacements of the marble will cause it to return to the initial position, so these points are considered **stable** Lagrange points.

+On the other hand, $L_1$, $L_2$, and $L_3$ are saddle points on the potential energy surface.
+This means that slight displacements will cause the object's position to diverge from the equilibrium point over time.

+### The Equilateral Lagrange Points

 Since the equilateral Lagrange points are stable, objects placed in a small orbit, usually called a **halo orbit**, around those points will tend to remain there.
 The criterion for stability is: